 AntiNote: A year ago, our friend and comrade Deckard of the Permanent Crisis blog wrote a thoughtful response to a manifesto of sorts that sprang out of my (Ed’s) experience of the so-called Binz Riots of 3 March 2013 in Zürich.

 This conversation is worth reanimating partly because the issues at hand are still relevant, despite the puzzling disappearance of the Binz Riots from civic memory and the Binz struggle itself having quietly exited the stage last June (you can read my take on the Schoch Family’s relinquishment of the squat here).
 Another long-standing Zürich squat—or constellation of squats, rather—at the Labitzke complex is currently faced with an order to vacate by the first of April and has issued a call for resistance.

 But Deckard’s piece is also worth digging up because it raises a lot of important issues that we should all still be thinking about.
 He makes some points with which there could be considerable contention—it was, after all, a rebuttal of sorts to my “Squat the World!” histrionics.
-That is what makes it a good candidate for the One Year Ago series: it confronts us with ideas we shouldn’t stop wrestling with.
+It confronts us with ideas we shouldn’t stop wrestling with.
 We hope this discussion will continue; we invite your comments.

 By Deckard of Permanent Crisis